 • The Village and recreation zones are places for all groups to mix and hang.

-• Large-scale comps build fun rivalry between youth communities during the main sessions.
+• Large-scale Tribal Wars compeitions build friendly rivalry between youth communities during the main sessions.

-• Youth communities enter teams in league and social sports comps.
+• Youth communities enter teams in league and social sports competitions.

 • Connection with your tenting neighbours.

-• Every youth community sets up their own tenting area with a central hang out zone.
+• Every youth community sets up their own tenting area with a central hang out zone for themselves.

-• Compulsory small group times are held after main morning sessions for you to dig deeper into the talk or for bible study and prayer.
-Small group questions will be available at camp to help your leaders to lead good discussions.
+• Small group devotional times are held after every morning session for you to dig deeper into the message or for bible study and prayer.
+Guided small group questions will be available to help your leaders to lead good discussions.

 • You can create group hangouts, one-on-one discussions with your youth and prayer and ministry times together.

-Each day contains elements of large, medium and small – remember that you bring your own unique flavour to Easter Camp.
-Make the most of your communal youth community area by decking it out with snacks, games, couches and drinks stations.
+Each day of camp contains elements of large, medium and small – remember that you bring your own unique flavour to Easter Camp.
+Make the most of your communal youth community area by decking it out with decorations, snacks, games, couches and drinks stations.

 Key Leader